-The various business units described above are supported by four dedicated units within QNB which employ product experts and work with the client relationship business units to deliver the appropriate product or service to the relevant client:
+The various business units described above are supported by dedicated units within QNB which employ product experts and work with the client relationship business units to deliver products and services:

-- Syndication: QNB often enters into syndications with other financial institutions on corporate loans and actively sources primary and selected secondary syndicated loan participation opportunities from financial institutions and large corporates, with a focus on taking large participations in and/or underwriting strategic transactions, or more modest transactions in non-relationship corporate syndications on a case-by-case basis. - Structured and Project Finance: This support unit focuses on the financing of major infrastructure projects and large corporate loans, an area where QNB has become an active and important player in Qatar and the MENA region, with an historic focus on the GCC.
+- Global Structured Finance: QNB often enters into syndications with other financial institutions on corporate loans and actively sources primary and selected secondary syndicated loan participation opportunities from financial institutions and large corporates, with a focus on taking large participations in and/or underwriting strategic transactions or smaller transactions in non-relationship corporate syndications on a case-by-case basis.
+It also focuses on the financing of major infrastructure projects and large corporate loans, an area in which QNB has become an active and important player in Qatar and the MEASEA region, with a historic focus on the GCC and countries in which the QNB Group has a presence or an interest.
 This support unit has been involved at various levels in structured and project finance transactions covering several industry sectors, including power and water, oil and gas, petrochemicals, infrastructure and telecommunications.
-This unit also utilises other structured financing techniques such as project finance and asset-based finance (including aircraft and ship financing) to achieve its customers' objectives. - Corporate Products and Cash Management: QNB provides products and services with the aim of enhancing corporate clients' access to, and management of, their capital.
-Products provided by this support unit include: (i) internet corporate banking, allowing for the management of corporate accounts over the internet; (ii) corporate credit cards; (iii) e-statement services; (iv) QNB Express, a secure cash and document collection service; (v) Swift transfer services; and (vi) an electronic cheque clearance service. - Trade Finance: QNB offers tailored solutions to the trade financing requirements of the QNB Group's diverse client base.
-Concurrently, products are also constantly being developed to meet the needs of the changing global economy to ensure that clients have access to effective solutions which are in accordance with international standards and practices.
+It also utilises other structured financing techniques such as project finance and asset-based finance (including aircraft and ship financing) to achieve its customers' objectives. - Corporate Products and Cash Management: QNB provides products and services with the aim of enhancing corporate clients' access to, and management of, their capital.
+Products provided by this support unit include: (i) internet corporate banking, allowing for the management of corporate accounts over the internet; (ii) corporate credit cards; (iii) e-statement services; (iv) QNB Express, a secure cash and document collection service; (v) Direct SWIFT Connectivity and Host to Host Connectivity; and (vi) an electronic cheque clearance service. - Trade Finance: QNB offers tailored solutions to the trade financing requirements of the QNB Group's diverse client base.
+Concurrently, products are also constantly being developed and customised to meet the needs of the changing global economy to ensure that clients have access to effective solutions which are in accordance with international standards and practices including receivables discounting, vendor financing, supply chain financing and insurance backed programs.